Theatre, B.F.A.

 Candidates for graduation must have a Grade Point Average of 2.0 or higher in all work attempted at Marshall University.

-No course in the major requirements for graduation may be taken Credit/Non-Credit unless the course is so specified.
+Students must earn at least 120 credit hours.
+No courses in the college and major requirements for graduation may be taken Credit/Non-Credit unless the course is so specified.

 Course Requirements